Here’s Your Local Guide to the Best Shelling Beaches in and Around Fort Myers Beach

 Cayo Costa State Park

-For those willing to venture a bit farther, Cayo Costa State Park is a sheller’s paradise.
+For those willing to venture a bit farther, Cayo Costa State Park is another sheller’s paradise.
 This island is only accessible by boat, which means fewer people and more shells.

 The nine miles of pristine beaches here offer excellent shelling opportunities.
 You might find: